 This inexpensive, compact, and powerful grill is a favorite of Adam Ng, consumer product reviewer and CEO of Trusted, who says that “this 3-burner grill is offering you a reasonably spacious total cooking area of 529 square inches, which is ideal for small families or a cookout with a couple of guests.”

 The Spirit II E-310 also includes porcelain-reinforced “Flavorizer” bars that are designed to catch drippings and transform them into smoke, which will then infuse the food with flavor.
 Plus, Ng mentions that the Spirit II E-310 has “a thermometer baked into the lid so you can monitor the temperature at a glance without needing any third-party kit."
 The grill’s setup includes six hooks for tool storage, an open design for easy accessibility, and the left side table folds down when you need a bit more extra space—all this for an affordable price.

 Dyna-Glo Premier 2-Burner Natural Gas Gril

-What We Love: Sleek stainless steel design, easy-to-clean cooking grates
+What We Love: Sleek stainless steel design, easy-to-clean cooking grates, affordable

-What We Don't Love: Doesn’t get as hot as some other models, smaller surface area
+What We Don't Love: Doesn’t get as hot as some other models

-One of the most affordable barbecues available, this well-designed and highly rated natural gas grill is ideal for smaller yards and patios.
+One of the most affordable barbecues available, this well-designed and highly-rated natural gas grill is ideal for smaller yards and patios.
 The Dyna-Glo Premier 2-Burner has a stainless steel design and offers enough surface space and BTUs to grill enough food for a decent-sized gathering (you can fit up to 15 burgers on the grill at a time), and the porcelain-enameled cast-iron cooking grates enable even heat distribution and are easy to clean.

-In spite of its small size and lightness, the Dyna-Glo Premier includes 2 fold-down side panels that provide enough space for basic prep and for tool and plate storage.
+Despite its small size and lightness, the Dyna-Glo Premier includes two fold-down side panels that provide enough space for basic prep and storage for grilling tools and plates.
 For city-dwellers, novice grillers, and others who want a powerful grill without a major financial (or spatial) commitment, the Dyna-Glo Premier 2-Burner is an excellent choice, although some users claim the grill doesn't get as hot as other models.